kdbock/artbeat-app/README.md

 ![ARTbeat Logo](assets/default_profile.png)

-> **Security Note:** This application requires API keys for Firebase and Google Maps services.
-Please refer to the [API Key Management Guide](API_KEY_MANAGEMENT.md) for instructions on securely managing API keys.
+> **⚠️ SECURITY NOTICE:** This application requires configuration of sensitive Firebase and Google Maps API keys.
+For security:
+> 1. Never commit `firebase_options.dart` to version control
+> 2. Use `firebase_options.template.dart` as a template
+> 3. Store sensitive keys in environment variables
+> 4. See [Firebase Configuration](#firebase-configuration) section below for secure setup instructions

 ## Table of Contents